mayapanchal02/portfolio/README.md

 This repository showcases my data analytics and data science projects across Python and SQL

 ### About Me
-I am a Data Science graduate with hands-on experience in data analytics, statistical modeling, and data visualization, with a strong interest in healthcare and public health analytics.
+I am a Data Science graduate with hands-on experience in data analytics, statistical modeling, and data visualization, with a strong interest in healthcare and public health analytics

 ### Skills & Tools
 - **Programming & Querying:** Python, SQL, R, Java